keystonejs/keystone/packages/fields/src/types/CalendarDay/README.md

 ### Filters

-All filter fields expect values in the ISO8601 (`YYYY-MM-DD`) format.
+All filter fields expect values in the ISO8601 (`yyyy-MM-dd`) format.

 | Field name       | Type       | Description                                |
 | :--------------- | :--------- | :----------------------------------------- |